 Mr. Lehder gives back to his community through volunteering and coaching local youth sports.
 He has been a member of the Fair Haven Zoning Board of Adjustment since 2006 and has served as the Chairman of that Board for 10 years.
 In 2017, Mr. Lehder was also appointed to the Fair Haven Planning Board.
 Professionally, Mr. Lehder has been a lecturer at the Lorman Education Services seminar entitled “Real Estate Development from Beginning to End” and been a featured speaker at various construction and real estate development seminars at the annual Atlantic Builder’s Convention.

 Mr. Lehder received the NJBIZ’s 2010 Forty Under 40 award.
-He has been selected for inclusion in Best Lawyers in America for 2019 and New Jersey Super Lawyers – Rising Stars Editions from 2006 through 2012.
+He has been selected for inclusion in Best Lawyers in America since 2020 and New Jersey Super Lawyers – Rising Stars Editions from 2006 through 2012.

 - Formation of a 2015 joint venture for the acquisition of a 21-acre mixed use property portfolio; including 10 commercial buildings and opportunities for additional commercial and retail development.